-Staylistening helps caregivers to anchor a child during emotional outbursts and moments when the emotions of early experiences have been triggered and there is dis-regulation in the system.
-The tool provides a containing regulatory environment where a person can offload and reset his limbic alarms.
+Staylistening helps caregivers to anchor a child during emotional outbursts and moments when the emotions of early experiences have been triggered and dysregulation occurs.
+The tool provides a containing regulatory environment where a child can offload and reset his or her limbic alarms.

-Listening Partnerships are the parallel process for adults charged with providing this anchoring, which can be emotional draining and re-triggering for them.
+Listening Partnerships are the parallel process for adults charged with providing this anchoring, which can be emotionally draining and triggering for them.
 Parents will take turns listening and attuning to another adult who offloads and retune their system for a set amount of agreed time.

 Helps children to develop confidence, a solid, self-concept and competence.

 Offers a simple, accessible and fun way to re-build the confidence and competence that is impacted when children have traumatic experiences and their coping systems become overwhelmed.
 Role-reversal roleplays and physical play and roughhousing are recommended.
 In a wrestling game, the adult would put up a struggle that the child can fight against but ultimately win, in a chase game, an adult may comically stumble and fall or never catch the child, although the child will catch them.